PitilessPeanut/IncludeDB/README.md

 I hope the code is somewhat readable and not too much of a mess.
 Either way contributions are very welcome, feel free to msg me or issue a request!

 ## Similar projects
-Nanopulse is a "storage engine" more than a database with limited features designed for a niche purpose.
+IncludeDB is a "storage engine" more than a database with limited features designed for a niche purpose.
 If you need a more established library we encourage you to check out these:

 [RocksDB](https://github.com/facebook/rocksdb) High performance, log based k/v